igris-98/alpha-vault/Notes/HTML/HyperText.md

 [[HTML]]

 #html/hypertext
-# *HyperText* refers to [[LINK]]s that connect web pages to one another, either within a single website or different website.
+# *HyperText* refers to [[LINK]]s that connect web pages to one another, either within a single website or different website or URL.